BrambleXu/python-crash-course-django-app/README.md

 This is an implementation of Django Web App from *Python Crash Course* chapter 18~20.

-All code update with Django 2.1
+Update with Django 2.1 and Bootstrap4

 `Index.html`